smartcontractkit/documentation/docs/any-api/api-reference.md

 ### sendOperatorRequestTo

 > 📘 This function is similar to `sendChainlinkRequestTo`[function](#sendchainlinkrequestto).
-> It is recommended to use `sendOperatorRequestTo` but make sure the oracle you are contacting is an `Operator` [contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/Operator.sol).
+> It is recommended to use `sendOperatorRequestTo`, but make sure the oracle you are contacting is an `Operator` [contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/Operator.sol).

 ```solidity
 function sendChainlinkRequestTo(